 Albay, being the home of perfect-cone Mayon volcano, has a treasure trove of heritage churches scattered around it.
 These colonial-period structures were mostly made of volcanic rocks.
 Hence, their façades have some dark gray to black tones.
 Dating back to 16th century, these bastions of faith are located primarily within town centers, each has its own history and unique architecture to show.

 I’ve been to Albay province few times (May 2012 for family vacation.
 May 2014 with high school friends, and September 2017 with workmates) but only August this year I was finally able to visit these heritage churches for whole day.
 Thanks to airline promo fare, I was able to do what I loved doing since: visita iglesia, especially it was my birthday month.

-Coat of Arms of the Roman Catholic Diocese of Legazpi
+Roman Catholic Diocese of Legazpi

 Dioecesis Legazpiensis (Latin)

 The Roman Catholic Diocese of Legazpi constitutes the entire province of Albay in the Philippines.
 The diocese was erected in 1951, carved from territory of the Archdiocese of Cáceres, to which it is a suffragan.

 From my inn at Legazpi City, I rode a jeepney bound to terminal to get on another one bound to my first stop: the Saint Dominic of Guzman Church that sits at the town center of Santo Domingo.
 The first church was made of wood and basag (bamboo split).
 Here, the statue of the patron saint Santo Domingo (Saint Dominic de Guzman), whose feast is observed every August 4, was placed.
 When the church was burned in 1882, the Spanish priests built a new one: the present artistic church with piedras ladradas (hewed volcanic stones), chiseled balustrades and twin domes.